Welcome

 It crackled with unpredictable arrangements on each twist and turn of my hand.
 The flimsy tube slipped my attention from the chaotic, hurtling world around and within me, into a quiet portal of complexity.

-The title for this blog, Entangled Field/s Notes speaks from and to this momentum.
-It explores perspectives from the meld of my work and life experiences and hopes to offer you moments to wonder about complexity, relationships, and the possible responses we might experiment with as we navigate the troubling times we are in.
+My hope is to offer you moments to join me in wondering about complexity, relationships, and the possible responses we might experiment with as we navigate the troubling times we are in.

 The word entangled follows Donna Haraway, Karen Barad, Nora Bateson and others, in appreciating the ways that beings, bodies, ideas, and environments are shaping, influencing, combining and co-constituting one another.

 Here, entangled is not a synonym for connection.
-It is a word that articulates how who we are, and what can be, emerges in relation.
+It is a word that articulates how who we are, and can be, emerges in relation.
 For example, your emotions, immune responses, cravings, and cognitive patterns are all influenced by microbial communities in your digestive system.
-The foods microbial flora metabolize are influenced by cultures, families, finances, soil health and geographies.
+Microbial flora are influenced by cultures, families, finances, soil health and geographies.
 All of this is influenced by ancestral experiences, migrations, recent and ancient histories.